-The Chair is responsible for the overall day-to-day operation of the Corporation, and acts as principal for all meetings of the Board and General Member meetings unless that responsibility has been delegated to another as described in Article (xx) Conduct of Meetings
+The Chair is responsible for the overall day-to-day operation of the Corporation, and acts as principal for all meetings of the Board and General Member meetings unless that responsibility has been delegated to another.

 (b) Vice-Chair

-The Vice Chair shall act in the Chair’s stead on occasions when the Chair is not available
+The Vice Chair shall act in the Chair’s stead on occasions when the Chair is not available.

 (c) Secretary

 The Secretary shall be responsible for maintaining the documents of the Corporation including, but not limited to, legal documents related to the Corporation, membership agreements, and executed contracts.
-The Secretary shall also be responsible for recording the minutes of Board meetings and General Membership meetings.
+The Secretary shall ensure that minutes of Board meetings and General Membership meetings are recorded.
 The Secretary shall be responsible for maintaining a repository for all such documents, allowing access to these documents as the Board shall direct from time to time.

 (d) Treasurer

 The Treasurer is responsible for oversight of the financial condition and affairs of the Corporation, including maintaining the tax, regulatory, and financial records of the Corporation, and for rendering an accounting as required by the Board.
-The Treasurer is also responsible for disbursing funds as authorized by the Board.
+The Treasurer is also responsible for disbursing funds as authorized by the Board, as well as managing accounts receivable such as member dues.